How a young law school grad won his first election in city politics (Hint: He knocked on every door in his district. Twice.)

 And I knew that’s what I wanted to do in the future.
 Since I knew where Point B was, I decided there was no point in going from Point A to C, D, E, F, G, H, I, just to get to point B. Instead, I decided to just go straight to Point B.

-Q. What was your friend’s dad’s rationale compared to the rationale of other people who said you should get international experience first?
+Q. What was your friend’s dad’s rationale vs. the rationale of others who said you should get international experience first?

 A. They thought it would broaden my horizons.
 That it would be personally very interesting to me, and that I would grow a lot — all that kind of thing.
 And they were all right.